xianlinbox/daily_practise/aws-solution-architect/design_multi_account_environment.md

 2. Create management account, using this account to create the organisation and OU hierarchy base above design
 3. Create new member account or invite existing account into corresponding OU.
 4. Delegate organisation management responsbility to corresponding account.
 (Security, Billing, OU management etc)
-5. Add SCP and apply it to corresponding OU/Account through delegated account
+5. Add SCPs/RCPs and apply it to corresponding OU/Account through delegated account
+6. Define the resources will sharing cross accounts in AWS resource manager.
-6. if needed, Integrate with Budget, AWS Config, License Manager, Cloudtrail, Security Hub etc for organisation level goverance, report, audit etc.
+7. if needed, Integrate with Budget, AWS Config, License Manager, Cloudtrail, Security Hub etc for organisation level goverance, report, audit etc.
-7. All of the above can be created in Controle Tower with Account Factory, to make a consistent and automatic pipeline of account provisioning.
+8. All of the above can be created in Controle Tower with Account Factory, to make a consistent and automatic pipeline of account provisioning.